cloudnativeessentials/101-kubernetes-security/04-pod-security-rbac.md

 rolebinding.rbac.authorization.k8s.io/create-pods created
 ```

-Using the devconf user, let's create a Pod in the secure-namespace Namespace:
+10. Use the `devconf` user to create a Pod in the `rbac-namespace` Namespace:

-`kubectl --as devconf --as-group pod-creator run nginx --namespace secure-namespace --image nginx:1.27.0`
+`kubectl --as devconf --as-group pod-creator run nginx --namespace rbac-namespace --image nginx:1.27.0`

 Output:
 ```shell
 pod/nginx created
 ```
-Now we have a user than can create Pods in the secure-namespace Namespace.
+Now we have a user than can create Pods in the rbac-namespace Namespace.

+To summarize we defined permissions in several roles, one to view Pods and one to create Pods.
+We bound the permissions to a user and group for a specific Namespace using a RoleBinding and tested the user and group to get Pods in various Namespaces and to create a Pod before and after permissions to create Pods were given.